bishal9301/scoreMe_Assignment/README.md

 * Log the extracted entries to the console

 # Configuration
-*You can modify the following constants in index.js:
+* You can modify the following constants in index.js:

-PDF_FILE_PATH: Path to the input PDF file
+* PDF_FILE_PATH: Path to the input PDF file

-EXCEL_FILE_PATH: Path for the output Excel file
+* EXCEL_FILE_PATH: Path for the output Excel file

-regex: Regular expression pattern for matching transactions
+* regex: Regular expression pattern for matching transactions

-Output Format
+# Output Format
 The Excel file will contain the following columns:

-Date: Transaction date (format: DD-MMM-YYYY)
+'''Date: Transaction date (format: DD-MMM-YYYY)

 Description: Transaction description